Cost of Living

 Education System and International Schools in Sweden

 Sweden ranks 9th globally in education quality, with a strong emphasis on creativity and critical thinking.
-Public schools are free for all residents, with a curriculum focused on complete development.
+Public schools are free for all residents, with a curriculum focused on holistic development.
 Cities like Stockholm and Gothenburg offer several IB-accredited international schools.

-Renowned institutions like Uppsala University and Lund University attract international students. , but Sweden offers free Swedish language courses for newcomers, aiding integration.
+Renowned institutions like Uppsala University and Lund University attract international students.
+Sweden offers free Swedish language courses for newcomers, aiding integration.
 Malmö International School is popular among expat families for its diverse curriculum.

 As of 2026, Sweden has increased funding for STEM education to support innovation and remain competitive globally.